Recovering Monetary Compensation for a Birth Injury

 The birth of a child should be a happy time for everyone involved.
 However, all too often, health care providers may be negligent in the delivery room.
 When mistakes like these happen, catastrophic birth injuries can result.
 A birth injury can completely alter not only the course of an otherwise healthy infant’s life, but also the lives of the baby’s entire family.

-If you know or suspect that a birth injury occurred as a result of a health care provider’s negligence, you should contact the New London birth injury lawyers at Polito & Associates, LLC.
+If you know or suspect that a birth injury occurred as a result of a health care provider’s negligence, you should contact the New London birth injury lawyers at Polito & Harrington, LLC.
 The unfortunate reality is that no amount of monetary recovery can adequately compensate someone for a catastrophic birth injury and the consequences that result.
 However, an experienced lawyer will be able to examine all of the facts and circumstances of your case with you, and help you to explore your legal options.

 Parties Responsible for Birth Injuries

 While some birth injuries occur naturally and involve pregnancy complications or a difficult labor, a significant number of birth injuries occur when a health care provider acts in a negligent manner.
 The responsible health care providers are usually delivery room doctors (i.e., obstetricians), delivery room nurses, or other medical personnel who work for the hospital or birth center.

 The most common types of birth injuries due to negligence include the following:

 - Lack of oxygen to the baby’s brain (i.e., hypoxia)

 - Wrongful death

 Proving Birth Injuries in the Medical Malpractice Context